 Yes!
 Leaves are falling, candles are lit.
 Cider abounds.
-The ELECTION IS OVER!
 Bring it, holiday season!
-I’m ready for some good old fashioned holiday love.
+This year, maybe more than ever, I’m ready for some good old fashioned holiday rest and love. 🙂

 I’m a little bit of a fanatic about Thanksgiving—because it allows us to be thankful for what we have without the pressure of gift exchanges.
 Thanksgiving offers us the chance to focus on what really matters in this life.
 To slow down.
 To reflect.